 1. Crack a complex problem

 First and foremost, creating a great infographic requires something to be explained and answered.
 The best way to approach an infographic is to solve a burning problem or crack a complex case.
-The infographic should be the visual representation of the relevant problem or issue.
+The infographic should be a visual representation of the relevant problem or issue.
 In this case, you have to become the reader and think about how do you want to view the problem.

 Then look into the problem from a wider angle and find connections among your audience.
 For example, your audience wants to know how to solve the Facebook Ads inconsistency problem.
 The key to solving inconsistency is always testing new creative ideas and changing your angle with the ads.
 You can represent this solution in the form of an infographic.

 As the problem can be a bit complicated, an infographic will be easier to understand and learn to solve the issue themselves.
-As you are creating the infographic with a suitable template, try to fit in more data and information that your audience will find helpful and it will make you an authoritative figure in the market.
+As you are creating the infographic for marketing with a suitable template, try to fit in more data and information that your audience will find helpful and it will make you an authoritative figure in the market.

 2. Include Legitimate Facts and Statistics